A unique flower that blooms in full shade, lungwort has delicately dotted leaves.

 Pulmonaria officinalis is a much-appreciated plant, known for its health benefits in relation to breathing problems.

-It’s also an uncommon discovery in the kitchen, where it can be prepared both raw or cooked.
+It’s also an uncommon discovery in the kitchen, where it can be prepared both raw or cooked, like spinach.

 - Read also: Propagate your perennials through clump division.